 The connection here is obvious: Bogart's mother was both a commercial artist and a portrait painter of children, her drawings of baby Humphrey were used in national advertisements for a brand of baby food, and Gerber is the most well-known brand of baby food in America.
 Mix these facts together, shake well, and you've got the makings of a baby food legend.

 Cook was about 4 months old in 1927 when family friend Dorothy Hope Smith sketched the now-famous image in charcoal.
 Using a neighbor's baby as a model wasn't so unusual in the artist enclave of Westport, Conn., where they lived at the time, and nobody thought too much about it.
-Least of all Cook's dad, who forAnn Cook's image began appearing on Gerber products in 1928, and it became the company's official trademark in 1931.
-The famous "Gerber baby" has appeared in every Gerber advertisement and on the packaging of every Gerber product ever since.
+Least of all Cook's dad, who for 27 years wrote and drew "Wash Tubbs and Captain Easy," a daily comic strip that ran in 500 newspapers.

 The next year, when Gerber put out the call for images that could be used in ads for its new baby-food products, Smith submitted the drawing, and the company bought it.